 I modified the Matrix_Decoder scanning software to only scan the 8 input pins and 16 output pins from the matrix.
 You can use this scanner code as a guide if you have a keyboard with lots of grounds and more pins than your Teensy can handle.
 The scanning software produced a connection list that was turned into a key matrix table using the same steps described earlier in this Instructable.
 The Fn switch has its own two pins on the connector that are scanned separately from the key matrix.
 The Trackpoint on the keyboard needs PS/2 clock and data signals from the Teensy plus a reset signal when power is applied.
 The Teensy 3.2 is 5 volt tolerant so it can directly drive these signals.
-All of the T61 3.2 files are at my repo.
+The T61 USB keyboard and Trackpoint routine and a detailed project description for the Teensy 3.2 controller are at my repo.